jpmml/sklearn2pmml-plugin/README.md

 iris_pipeline.fit(iris_df, iris_df["Species"])
 ```

 Export the example pipeline to a PMML file.
-Use the `user_classpath` attribute to specify the location of the JAR file:
+Use the `user_classpath` argument to specify the location of the JAR file:
 ```Python
 from sklearn2pmml import sklearn2pmml